jlangch/venice/doc/readme/ipc.md

 ## ACL (Access Control Lists)

 ACLs (Access Control Lists) regulate access to destinations such as queues, topics, or functions in order to secure message flows.
-They validate user permissions when security mode is enabled by defining who is allowed to produce or consume messages.
+They validate user permissions when authentication mode is enabled by defining who is allowed to produce or consume messages.
 These mechanisms are based on the principal (authenticated user) and access control items.

 > [!NOTE]
 > ACLs are enabled implicitly if authentication is activated on the server.